 PP Jumbo bags come in a variety of sizes and styles

 U-panel – A sole panel covers two multiple groups and the base of the pack in this manner, thus giving the tote a U-shaped strength and structure.

-Four-Panel: A four-panel bag’s structure is fashioned in the same way it sounds.
+Four-Panel: The structure of a four-panel bag is fashioned in the same way it sounds.
 It’s made up of four strips of fabric that have been sewed together to form an almost rectangle bag.

 Circular –Unlike the panel variations, the circular shape has no vertical lines, often known as a tubular bag.
 Instead, the cloth is created on a circular loom using weaving equipment.
 The cloth is next trimmed to the appropriate heights for various bag sizes.

 Baffle: Baffle bags are distinguished by the strips of cloth situated in the extremities of various cylindrical and four-panel bags rather than the overall shape of the tote.
 The sewn-in features square the tote, improve its overall look, and strengthen its durability.
 They provide higher productivity in the storage and shipment of goods.

 These are specialized bags that the United Nations have approved to carry dangerous goods.
 In the interests of people’s health, environmental control, and material safety, Woven International designs and develops UN approved bags according to the defined market sector.
 The United Nations regulates the transportation of harmful products.
 To design and create excellent UN FIBCs, PP Jumbo bag Manufacturer has highly trained employees and deep technology facilities.